greydoubt/s_lime/README.md

     Check to see if the kernel configuration was modified at boot-time (i.e. boot -c was used).
 If so, compare the running kernel with the kernel to be edited (infile).
 If they seem to be the same, apply all configuration changes performed at boot.
 Using this option requires read access to /dev/mem, which may be restricted based upon the value of the kern.allowkmem sysctl(8).
 ```

-Any changes made will then take effect on the next reboot.
+Any changes made will then take effect on the next reboot ↺

-Change Kernel Options for Generic Formix-Compliant Configuration (Citrix Zero Layer)
+Change Kernel Options for Generic Formix-Compliant Configuration (Formix / OpenCitrix Zero Layer)
 ----------------

 Compliant Configuration files consisting of various statements which include the following: